ZainabImadulla/closetly/README.md

   A web framework used for handling HTTP requests to the MySQL database.

 - **Node.js**
   The runtime environment used to build the backend of the application.

+- **Cloudinary**
+  Used to upload and store the images provided by the user.

 # Image Classification Model
    A really cool part of this application was the addition of a machine learning model that categorizes the user's clothing.
 The model is a neural newtork that was created, trained, and tested using Tensorflow and Keras.
 The dataset used for taining and testing this model was FashionMNSIT.
 The model I created achieved a 94.11% accuracy on the training set and a 89.75% accuracy on the testing set.
 As this model was trained with the FashionMNSIT dataset it can misclasify images provided by a user of the website.
 The best way to address this error would be to increase the training set, but this would be extremely time consuming and difficult as a student, and unnecessary for this personal project.